yunwilliamyu/opal/readme.txt

         bash SETUP.sh

     To test Opal after setup if you downloaded the example data files using SETUP.sh:
-        ./opal.py simulate data/A1/test data/A1/train out_dir
+        ./opal.py simulate data/A1/test data/A1/train out_dir -r
     Note that this may take a very long time to train, so you may change the coverage to have a quicker (but horrendously inaccurate test of the pipeline as follows):
-        ./opal.py simulate data/A1/test data/A1/train out_dir -c0.1
+        ./opal.py simulate data/A1/test data/A1/train out_dir -r -c0.1

-    (default is -c15, for a coverage of 15)
+    For context, the coverage parameter -c is the most important one, controlling how much training data the model is given.
+A coverage parameter of 1 implies that on average every position in the original fasta file is covered by one training example.
+Similarly, coverage of 10 implies every position is covered by 10 training examples, and coverage of 0.1 implies that you expect only 10% of positions to be covered by training examples.
+    All else held equal, increasing the coverage parameter will increase the accuracy, though at the cost of longer training times.
+For most cases, setting a coverage of 15 (-c15) gives reasonable accuracy, though if you wish to do subspecies classification, you may need a much higher coverage level, depending on how closely related your strains are.
+(See paper for more details)

+    As an aside, if you are classifying DNA, you will probably also want the "-r" argument on everything to also treat reverse complements as the same.
+    We do not use it by default for backwards compatability since some users use Opal on protein sequences, for which reverse complements are not defined or meaningful.

-    The simulate command is equivalent to the following mult-step process with an optional -c0.1 for fast but inaccurate results. (default is -c15) Create output directory:
+    The simulate command is equivalent to the following mult-step process:
+    Create output directory:
         mkdir out_dir